jonathanhogg/flitter/docs/canvas3d.md

 : The radius of a round fillet.

 `chamfer=` *DISTANCE*
-: An inset distance for a 45° chamfer.
+: An inset/outset distance for a 45° chamfer.

 The `!sdf` node also supports providing a custom SDF function with the following
 attribute: